-Lubbock is a safe, diverse city with a population of more than 252,500 with more than 300,000 residents living in Lubbock County.
-New students at Texas Tech are told “if you can’t find something to do, something that interests you, then you’re just not looking.”
+Lubbock is a safe, diverse city with a population of about 320,000.
+Lubbock's population is projected to grow seven percent through 2022.
+New students at Texas Tech are told “if you can't find something to do, something that interests you, then you're just not looking.”
 The same is true of Lubbock.

 Lubbock is home to a vibrant arts and music scene.
 The employment and business climate is strong.
 The cost of living is low.
 Housing is affordable and a number of public school districts and private schools in Lubbock County offer excellent education opportunities.

 Lubbock is a growing, dynamic city that easily mixes its western heritage and agricultural roots with high-tech education and health care.
 Cotton may still be king, the region around Lubbock produces 64% of the state's cotton crop, but it is the city's arts district that shines the first Friday of every month.